On the number and size of Markov equivalence classes of random directed acyclic graphs: Representations of Markov equivalence classes

-In this section, we collect facts and estimates on the size of Markov equivalence classes.
-It is well-known that every \MEC can be represented as a partially directed acyclic graph (\textsf{PDAC}), i.e. the edges may be either directed or undirected such that the graph contains no directed cycles.
+Note that every \MEC can be represented as a partially directed acyclic graph (\textsf{PDAG}), i.e.\ the edges may be either directed or undirected such that the graph contains no directed cycles.
 For a given \DAG $G$, we obtain its corresponding \PDAG by keeping the order of an edge if and only if it has the same orientation in each element of $M(G)$, and let it be undirected, otherwise.
-While we always obtain a \PDAG in this construction, Andersson et al. provide necessary and sufficient conditions for a given partially directed acyclic graph to yield a Markov equivalence class; see \cite{AMP:MECsForDAG}.
-These \PDAGs leading to a Markov equivalence class are also called \textbf{essential graphs}.
+While we always obtain a \PDAG in this construction, Andersson et al. provide necessary and sufficient conditions for a given partially directed acyclic graph to yield a Markov equivalence class \cite{AMP:MECsForDAG}.
+These \PDAGs corresponding to a specific Markov equivalence class are also called \textbf{essential graphs}.
 The following lemma is a simple observation between non-collider edges and Markov equivalence classes using essential graphs. \begin{lemma} Let $e$ be an undirected edge in an essential graph.
 Then for all \DAGs in the corresponding Markov equivalence class, we have that $e$ is a non-collider edge. \end{lemma} \begin{proof} This follows immediately from the construction of the essential graph since every edge which is part of a $v$-structure has the same orientation in every \DAG of its Markov equivalence class. \end{proof}